willwardlow/mad-libs/README.md

 #### MVP
  - Generate story template from random generate.
  - Users will submit a form that will ask the user to provide parts of speech (verb, adverb, adjective, etc)
- - A final story will be published showing the text and thrue provided input.
+ - A final story will be published showing the text and the provided input.

 #### PostMVP
 **Celebrity Tweet Edition.**